ABStar639/zepto-inventory-analysis-sql/README.md

 ## Business Objective

-Retail businesses need to understand:

-- Which products generate the highest revenue potential
+Quick-commerce platforms such as Zepto manage thousands of products across multiple categories while balancing inventory availability, pricing competitiveness, and profitability.
+Poor inventory planning can lead to stock-outs and lost sales, while ineffective discounting strategies can negatively impact margins.

+This project leverages SQL to analyze Zepto's product inventory and pricing data with the objective of:

+- Identifying high revenue-potential products and categories
-- Which categories offer the largest discounts
+- Evaluating discount effectiveness across categories
-- Which high-value products are out of stock
+- Detecting premium products that are currently out of stock
-- How inventory is distributed across categories
+- Assessing inventory distribution and stock availability
-- Which products provide the best value to customers
+- Identifying products that offer the best value to customers

-This project answers these questions using SQL-based analysis.
+The insights generated can support data-driven decisions related to inventory management, pricing strategy, and revenue optimization.

 ---